-When's the best time to book my flight to Bangkok?
+Best time to book your flight to Bangkok?

 So, what can you expect when you finally touch down in Bangkok?
 Suvarnabhumi (we'll help you out: it's pronounced "su-wan-na-poom"), unofficially known as Bangkok Airport, is one of the largest international airports in Southeast Asia - it's a bit of a whopper, which is not all that surprising considering it serves the most visited city in the world.
 Sitting pretty just 30km east of Bangkok, it's currently the 17th busiest airport in the world.

 So, the flight's over.
 To be honest, arriving at Suvarnabhumi Airport is a treat in and of itself.
 A pretty modern airport, designed by the folks at Murphy/Jahn Architects, on arrival you'll be greeted by a whole lot of passport control checkpoints, with 22 different baggage control conveyor belts on hand for the high volume of incoming flights the airport welcomes on a daily basis.
 Your arrival at the main terminal building will either be through a terminal gate or a bus gate, depending on where your plane lands within the airport grounds and which airline you fly with.
 The bus gates bring arrivals within a hop, skip, and a passport check away of immigration, found on the 2nd floor.
 And if you're a bit peckish after all that time in the air, there's a bucket load of restaurants.
 Essentials, like phone shops and ATMs are also available within the arrivals hall itself.

 Getting to the city from the airport